anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 #### 6.3.2.2 Function and Software
-Infrastructure should be implemented to perform the minimal function that’s practically needed to support NFVI.
+Infrastructure should be implemented to perform the minimal function that’s practically needed to support Cloud Infrastructure.

 Regarding software:
 - Install only software which is required to support the functions